Florida man tried to track his robbery victim by attaching an iPhone to his car, police say

 “In an additional effort to ensure they did not lose their quarry, the group used a new Apple IPhone, as an improvised vehicle tracker, placing it on vehicle at an opportune time,” police said.
 They added that only someone with access to the iCloud account created in the restaurant worker’s name would be able to track the phone.

 A search of Herlong’s apartment in the city’s southwest turned up several bags and articles of clothing from Gucci and Louis Vuitton, along with a Metro PCS receipt bearing the restaurant worker’s name and boxes for the phone, according to police.
-They also found during a search of his Mercedes SUV an assault-style rifle that matched the description of the weapon used in the shooting, the affidavit says.
+They also found during a search of his Mercedes-Benz SUV an assault-style rifle that matched the description of the weapon used in the shooting, the affidavit says.

 Officers also found more than a dozen cellphones on the property, including multiple Androids and prepaid Tracfones, records show.

 Turning an iPhone into an improvised tracking device is relatively simple — a quick Google search turns up many tutorials on how to do it.
-It’s illegal to spy on a person with a GPS phone without their consent, but there are legitimate reasons for using the devices, such as tracking personal belongings.
+It’s illegal to spy on a person with a GPS phone without the person’s consent, but there are legitimate reasons for using the devices, such as tracking personal belongings.

-Private investigators sometimes use prepaid phones and other devices to monitor suspected cheating spouses, operating in a legal gray area in which they try to skirt laws against nonconsensual GPS tracking.
+Private investigators sometimes use prepaid phones and other devices to monitor spouses suspected of cheating, operating in a legal gray area in which they try to skirt laws against nonconsensual GPS tracking.
 Domestic abusers also sometimes monitor their partners’ devices to keep track of their whereabouts.

-But Bill Marczak, an expert in surveillance at the University of California at Berkeley, said he was unfamiliar with any cases involving a suspect using a cellphone to track a victim.
+But Bill Marczak, an expert in surveillance at the University of California at Berkeley, said he was unfamiliar with any cases involving someone using a cellphone to track a victim.
 It may not even be that efficient, he said.

 “Haven't heard of this modality of ‘planting a cell phone on someone’ being used by criminals before,” he said in an email.
 “I don't immediately see why someone would prefer to plant an iPhone rather than a purpose-built GPS tracker (which would be cheaper, and have much longer battery life than the iPhone).”

 Herlong’s next scheduled court appearance is a pretrial hearing on Oct.
-26. He could face 25 years or more in prison if convicted on the second degree murder charge.
+26. He could face 25 years or more in prison if convicted on the murder charge.